-CTT Completer Job-Training Match (JTM) Placement Rate: Increased goal from 78 percent to 80 percent.
+CTT Completer Job-Training Match (JTM) Placement Rate: The goal for the CTT Completer JTM Placement Rate is increased from 65% to 78% for PY 2023.

-CTT Completer JTM Average Hourly Wage: Increased goal from \$18.70 to \$20.25.
-For PY 2024, centers and regions continue to use model-based goals for this measure.
+CTT Completer JTM Average Hourly Wage: The goal for the CTT Completer JTM Average Hourly Wage is increased from \$17.35 to \$18.70 for PY 2023.
+Centers and regions continue to use model-based goals for this measure.